A DIY approach, outsourcing to a videographer or appointing the project to a video production company: sorry, but there’s no textbook way to go!

 Success with this option is dependent on the equipment, skill level and focus of staff.

-Everything thinks they can do video – but it is far more than a point and shoot option.
-You’ll want a level of quality that matches your brand image.
+Everyone thinks thinks they can do video, but it takes far more than a just-hit-record-and-see-what-happens approach.
+You’ll need to be confident that the quality of the video matches your brand image.

-Plus video making – particularly editing – is a big time suck so balance this with the loss of productivity in other areas by staff.
+Plus video making – particularly editing – is a big time suck, so balance this with the loss of productivity in other areas by your team.